Author: Dr Delwyn Dyall-Smith FACD, Dermatologist, 2010.

 Further questioning will inquire about symptoms of associated disorders, general health, diet and medication use including prescribed, over-the-counter and alternative therapies.

 A thorough clinical examination must be performed.
 This should include careful evaluation of the mouth, head and neck for local causes.
 A general examination including the skin and nails may provide evidence of nutritional deficiencies, autoimmune and connective tissue diseases, hormonal deficiencies or lichen planus.
-Neurological examination will assess for neurological deficits including the neuropathies of diabetes and vitamin B12 deficiency.
+A neurological examination will assess for neurological deficits including the neuropathies of diabetes and vitamin B12 deficiency.

 The diagnosis of oral dysaesthesia is made on careful history and examination.
 Sometimes the pattern of pain may give a clue as to the cause: